kammitama5/PandasData/README.md

 # PandasData

 I'm taking an online class (which has its own repo), but I'm new to Pandas.
-This folder is not for assignments, but for
+This folder is not for assignments, but for :

-*learning about Pandas and using Jupyter/Python/Pandas *understanding key concepts in Data Science
+1. Learning about Pandas and using Jupyter/Python/Pandas
+2. Understanding key concepts in Data Science
-*identify weaknesses where I can practice on my own
+3. Identify weaknesses where I can practice on my own